learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 But before you move on, you should be aware of some the limits of using minikube as your remote Docker daemon.

-Docker is made of two components:
+Docker is made of two parts:

 - **the Docker daemon** — you can think about it as a server with an API.
 You can send commands to the API and Docker will receive and execute the commands on your behalf.
 - **the Docker CLI** — the executable that used to send the command to the Docker daemon API

-Most of the time you're interacting with the Docker CLI and you don't really see the Docker daemon.
+Most of the time you're interacting with the Docker CLI, and you don't see the Docker daemon.

 _So why having a client and a server?_

 _Why not having a single binary?_

-**It all comes down to flexiblity.**
+**It all comes down to flexibility.**

 When you run Docker for Windows, you Docker CLI is connected to your local Docker daemon.